eager-dev/eagerx/docs/guide/developer_guide/bridge/bridge_node.rst

   Note that the parameters under "custom params" correspond to the signature of the :func:`~eagerx.core.entities.Bridge.initialize` method.
   In this way, we can easily use these parameters to initialize the *OdeBridge* node.
   We will use the *simulator* attribute to keep track of the objects and their ODEs, states and inputs.
-  This *simulator* object is a special object, since it will be shared among all the engine nodes of type :mod:`~eagerx.core.entities.EnigneNode`.
+  This *simulator* object is a special object, since it will be shared among all the engine nodes of type :class:`~eagerx.core.entities.EnigneNode`.
-  In this way, we create a reference simulator attribute in the :mod:`~eagerx.core.entities.Bridge`.
+  In this way, we create a reference simulator attribute in the :class:`~eagerx.core.entities.Bridge`.

 add_object
 ##########